-We’ve all seen those impossibly perfect blue and white photos that make you want to hop on a plane to Santorini Greece right now, especially if you’re having a bad day!
-We spent 3 perfect days in Santorini on our way to the Middle East but honestly wished our itinerary had been a little longer.
-If you are visiting for the first time, you can use this three day Itinerary as a comprehensive Santorini travel guide to make sure you see and do the best things to do in Santorini so you can pick and choose how to spend your time.
+We’ve all seen those impossibly perfect blue and white photos that make you want to hop on a plane to Santorini Greece right now!
+We spent 3 days in Santorini on our way to the Middle East but honestly wished our trip had been a little longer.
+We created this Santorini itinerary to be flexible and included the best things to do in Santorini so you can pick and choose how to spend your time.
 You also find details on where to stay, when to go and how to get around.

 I have yet to hear someone say they spent too long in Santorini and many people feel like they didn’t get enough.
 At a minimum, plan three days in Santorini.
 Yes, this is one of the best places in the world to relax and take in those Instagrammable views but there are so many fun things you can do.
 You could absolutely spend a week if you have time.

 Many people visit Santorini on an Island Hopping tour but we actually stopped in Santorini for 3 days on our way to Jordan.
 There are direct flights from Santorini airport (JTR) to so many interesting destinations like London, Barcelona, and Rome.
 This is a great addition to any trip if the flights work out for you.